The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/intermediate-guide.md

 <https://docs.google.com/spreadsheets/d/16zo0BorEt3UMv2hXjTFNcyKQjooRW1jwXp7eGAc7BiY/edit?usp=sharing>

 #### Executioner's Gallows

 Executioner's Gallows has a damage delay of 2.12s!
 This is a massive delay in damage and can potentially cause ghosting.
-If you ever end up using Gluttony before a boss jumps and you get both GCDs it will always be safe to finish with Executioner's Gibbet instead of Gallows.
-Keep in mind, that if you discover this is a problem then you will most likely have to re-organized your whole Gibbet -> Gallows rotation.
-While we are unsure if this will impact any fights in Dawntrail, I recommend checking the Encounter sections for each fight to figure out the best Gibbet -> Gallows rotation for each fight.
+If you ever end up using Gluttony before a boss jumps and you get both GCDs, it will always be safe to finish with Executioner's Gibbet instead of Gallows.
+Keep in mind that, if you discover this is a problem, then you will most likely have to re-organize your whole Gibbet/Gallows rotation.
+While we are unsure if this will impact any fights in Dawntrail, I recommend checking the Encounter sections for each fight to figure out the best Gibbet/Gallows rotation for each fight.